estokes/pinephone-kbpwrd/README.md

 At the moment it is only working on the pinephone pro, mainly because that is it's development platform, but also because the PPP has more need of it due to it's higher power consumption.
-I do plan to make it work on the pinephone at some point as well as the pro.
+I do plan to make it work on the pinephone at some point.

 ## Installation